tonyjurg/N1904addons/docs/features/ms{ind}_lem_base_bc.md

 ## Feature values

-The lemma string in unicode.
+The lemma string in Unicode.

 ## Coding